2snufkin/notes/Angular/Angular Concepts.md

 Routing guards are useful for implementing authentication, authorization, data fetching, and other route-related logic.

-## Angular Observables and RxJS
-Observables and RxJS (Reactive Extensions for JavaScript) play a central role in Angular for managing asynchronous data streams.
-Observables represent a sequence of values over time and can be manipulated using a variety of operators provided by RxJS.
-Understanding Observables and RxJS operators is essential for handling HTTP requests, form submissions, event handling, and other asynchronous operations in Angular applications.

-Certainly!
-Here are a few more important topics to consider:

 ## Angular Internationalization (i18n)
 Internationalization (i18n) is the process of designing and developing software that can be easily adapted to different languages and regions.
 Angular provides built-in support for internationalization, allowing you to create multilingual applications with ease.
 Angular's i18n features include translation files, language switching, and locale-aware formatting for dates, numbers, and currencies.
 By following i18n best practices, you can make your Angular applications accessible to users from diverse linguistic backgrounds.